adoroburrito/poorguelike/README.md

 ```

 Tested on OSX, but should work fine on Linux.
 I'm not sure if Raylib works on Windows, it probably does but I haven't tested.

+## Commands
+Pressing any button will trigger a game state update (later I'll make it so that only *gameplay* actions do that, and not *HUD* or other stuff, I hate dying when I'm messing around in some obscure menu in a game)

+Movement is bound to H, J, K and L *(for now)*

 ## Motivation

 I get bored out of my mind by practicing leetcode/learning algorithm/data structure implementations and advanced theory, so I figured why not try making something a little bit more difficult by applying those concepts to something more tangible that I would actually enjoy coding?
 So here we are.